CommonGarden/Grow-IoT/README.md

 `npm install Grow.js`

-# Usage
+# Grow.js
-Grow.js is an extension of Thing.js, which is an exstension of the node event emitter class.
+Grow.js is an extension of Thing.js, which is an exstension of the [node event emitter class](https://nodejs.org/dist/latest-v8.x/docs/api/).
 See [Thing.js](https://github.com/CommonGarden/Thing.js) for more information about the Thing api which Grow.js inherits and for connecting to to Grow-IoT.
 You can also use Grow.js by itself with out connecting to a Grow-IoT instance.

-This readme, covers Grow.js specific features like setting up event listeners for monitoring evnvironment data, scheduling, and parsing 'Growfiles.'
+This readme, covers Grow.js specific features like sensor calibration, setting up event listeners for monitoring evnvironment data, scheduling, and parsing 'Growfiles.'

 ## Grow Files
 There are three main components to a Grow file: